-Dr. George W. Rutherford (UCSF)
+Dr. George W. Rutherford (UC San Francisco)

 George W. Rutherford, MD, professor of epidemiology, preventive medicine, pediatrics and history, is Head of the Division of Infectious Disease and Global Epidemiology in the Department of Epidemiology and Biostatistics.
 He has worked extensively in public health, with an emphasis on the epidemiology and control of communicable diseases, both domestically and internationally.
 He has served as state health officer and state epidemiologist for California, director of the AIDS office for the San Francisco Department of Public Health and director of immunizations for the New York City Department of Health.
 Dr. Rutherford currently serves as an advisor to the Centers for Disease Control and Prevention and the World Health Organization and has been involved in the public health response to SARS-CoV-2 since the earliest days of the pandemic.

 David Zilberman has been a professor in the Agricultural and Resource Economics Department at UC Berkeley since 1979.
 He holds the Robinson Chair, is the cofounder and co-director of the BEAHRS Environmental Leadership Program (ELP), and is the director of the Master of Development Practice (MDP).
 David writes both for professional journals and the general public, and aims to integrate economic theory to real world problems in both developed and developing countries.
 He is also an extension specialist, and co-editor of ARE Update.